 You can play Global Poker via desktop or through an app, which is available for both iOS and Android.
 However, the reviews for the app suggest playing through the web browser on your mobile device may be the better route.

 You can play games using Gold Coins, which do not have monetary value whatsoever.
-Or you can play using Sweeps Coins, which can be redeemed for cash prizes.
+Or you can play using Sweeps Coins, which can be redeemed for cash prizes (50 Sweeps Coins, or $50, is the minimum for a cash prize redemption).

 Texas’s main social sports site (sweepstakes sportsbook) is FendOff.
 It lists individual and team sports as well as racing.